I'm Not Persuaded About Persuasive Writing Approaches

 national testing of students in Term 2 may involve students in a writing task

 requiring them to mount a cohesive argument on a given topic and support their

 contention with supportive evidence.
 Australia

-What schools tend to do in rising to this challenge is to teach students to use a somewhat formulaic structure that reads like a persuasive recipe (firstly, secondly, finally).
+What schools tend to do in rising to this challenge is to teach students to use a somewhat formulaic, quite artificial structure that reads like a persuasive recipe (firstly, secondly, finally).
 It lacks authenticity and true voice.

-Teachers tend to teach to this artificial structure which goes something like this:
+Teachers tend to teach to this structure in a manner which goes something like this:

 - Position statement